Now more than ever,

 HOW CAN THE C-SUITE MAKE A DIFFERENCE TO WORKFORCE HEALTH?

-COVID-19 has highlighted more than ever how workforce health can directly influence business performance.
+The last few years has highlighted more than ever how workforce health can directly influence business performance.
 It needs to be recognised as part of the organisation’s overall strategy, as well as one of the main organisational risks.
 Workforce health is now one of the C-Suite’s key areas of focus.

 As shown by the International SOS Foundation’s latest research on employer health professionals and experts worldwide, the scope and responsibilities within organisations are expected to increase in the next few years, with a significant shift towards the C-Suite.
 That workforce health and resilience is a growing leaders’ priority is also stressed by companies themselves, including but not limited to Swiss Re, ABB, Chubb, LafargeHolcim, Cotecna, IG Bank.